wp-plugins/leaguemanager/readme.txt

 The LeagueManager icon is taken from the Fugue Icons of http://www.pinvoke.com/.

 == Changelog ==

+* NOTICE - WORDPRESS 3.9 INCLUDES AN UPDATE TO TINYMCE THAT BREAKS THE LeagueManager BUTTON ON THE POST EDITOR.
+I APOLOGIZE FOR NOT HAVING THIS FIXED WHEN 3.9 WAS RELEASED, BUT AM WORKING ON A FIX AND WILL UPDATE AS SOON AS IT'S FINISHED.

+* TO-DO - There are a few fixes left with LeagueManager's Championship mode.
+As the plugins documentation mentions, it was written for soccer (football) and has some limitations.
+It's being worked on and will be updated gradually with some new features and fixes.
+* TO-DO - The Match Day (Fixtures) filter on the admin standings page isn't currently working.
+I'm aware of the issue and importances to those using the Match Day filter to get around the PHP variable limit.
+I hope to have this resolved shortly.
+* TO-DO - Updating the translation code to remove the deprecated code has broken some translations due to a change in how WordPress handles multiple options.
+The translations files need some attention, so do the sport files...
+* Coming soon - Players, pagination for leagues, teams, matches, and players.
+New admin dashboard.
+New sport files.

+= 3.8.9
+* UPDATE: Numerous files have been worked on to remove PHP Strict Mode warnings.
+These warnings didn't affect LeagueManager use, but if your WordPress installation had debugging mode turned on there were many, many warnings being thrown at you.
+There are no doubt more that will need to be fixed, but a conservative guess is that over 100 fixes have been applied.
+* BUGFIX: Fixed the error with the Widget not changing
+* BUGFIX: Permissions error on documenation page
+* UPDATE: Added completed games to soccer ranking
+* UPDATE: Numerous areas with deprecated code
+* UPDATE: Started to get into the sport files to get a consistent look to the output, centering headings over input fields, centering input fields in the space allocated and centering the text in the input fields.
+* UPDATE: Started work on the Championship mode, fixed a few none working areas, much work left to do, let me know if you've got suggestions...
+* ADDED:  Ability to allow for matches between groups (out of group/division games)
+* BUGFIX: Fixed issue with sport files throwing error regarding a not-found function (I hope!
+I can't duplicate it, let me know if there are still issues)
+* UPDATE: Removed all traces of dropdowns for date, replaced with Datepicker
+* UPDATE: Fixed a number of areas to keep the user in the same group when adding or updating teams or matches.
+If you are working in one group and add a team the group knows where you came from and when you click submit you go back to the group you started from (your welcome!)

+= 3.8.8.5
+* BUGFIX: Fix standings numbers
+* BUGFIX: Fix widget issues after adding groups
+* ADDED:  US Football Sport file

+= 3.8.8.4 =
+* BUGFIX: Wrong numbers on standing positions

+= 3.8.8.3 =
+* BUGFIX: Permission error
+* UPDATE: Changed some internal code from 'leagues' to 'leaguemanager'
+* ADDED: Dashboard Widget

 = 3.8.8.2 =
 * ADDED: Code for Widget to show/hide logos and limit to group